ronisbr/PrettyTables.jl/docs/src/man/latex_backend.md

                 `:longtable` for `longtable`. (**Default** = `:tabular`)
 * `tf`: An instance of the structure [`LatexTableFormat`](@ref) that defines the general format of the LaTeX table.
+* `vlines`: This variable controls where the vertical lines will be drawn.
+It can be `:all`, `:none` or a vector of integers.
+In the first case (the default behavior), all vertical lines will be drawn.
+In the second case, no vertical line will be drawn.
+In the third case, the vertical lines will be drawn only after the columns in the vector.
+Notice that the left border will be drawn if `0` is in `vlines`.
+Furthermore, it is important to mention that the column number in this variable is related to the **printed columns**.
+Thus, it is affected by filters, and by the columns added using the variable `show_row_number`.
+Finally, for convenience, the left and right border can be drawn by adding the symbols `:begin` and `:end` to this vector, respectively. (**Default** = `:none`)

 ## LaTeX highlighters